 The Results of CDN Benchmarking

-After the benchmarking test, we compiled the final data into a graphical representation for an easy comparison.
+After the benchmarking test, we compiled the final data into a graphical representation for easy comparison.
 The data was generated after running the test for straight 3.5 hours.
 The test gives you a hint of which CDN works better on which file size.

-CloudFlare started normally but could not maintain the same pace while downloading the small size image.
+Cloudflare started normally but could not maintain the same pace while downloading the small size image.
 In the first 40 minutes of the test, it went as high as 22 milliseconds whereas CloudwaysCDN and KeyCDN were just lying straight on the horizontal axis showing a constant speed of approximately 2-3 milliseconds.
 There is a spike from 75-85 minutes in KeyCDN where it went as high as 9 ms. CloudwaysCDN was quite smooth throughout the test.
 It started and ended the test with the maximum downloading speed without any surprises.

-Things did not get better for CloudFlare when downloading medium size image as well.
+Things did not get better for CloudFlare when downloading a medium size image as well.
 It had huge spikes from 20-40 minutes of approximately 128 ms. Another smaller spike from 75-85 minutes.
 On the other hand, CloudwaysCDN maintained its top position in the comparison with KeyCDN which showed some disturbance towards the end of the test as seen in the above graph.

-While downloading the large image (1.28MB), CloudFlare downloading speed was approximately 40 ms while its counterparts had comparatively a good start.
+While downloading the large image (1.28MB), Cloudflare downloading speed was approximately 40 ms while its counterparts had comparatively a good start.
 KeyCDN was almost steady throughout the test except for a few bumps at the start and towards the end of the test.
 CoudwaysCDN again did an amazing job by staying as close as possible to X-axis showing the fast and steady downloading speed throughout the test.

 The results from the above graph are pretty straightforward.
 CloudwaysCDN had the highest downloading speed in all three categories of files.
 KeyCDN came second with an average score.
-CloudFlare got the third position with the lowest score due to huge spikes in the initial stages of all three tests.
+Cloudflare got the third position with the lowest score due to huge spikes in the initial stages of all three tests.
 It performed pretty well in the midst and end of the tests.

-6. How to Integrate WordPress CDN
+6. How to Use CDN in WordPress?

 6a.
 Add CloudwaysCDN to WordPress